kaihouguide/the_ULTIMATE_android_mining_setup/README.md

 last step
 configure ankidroid to your deck and mining note , I use lapis and this is how I set it up
 ![Screenshot](./Screenshot_2025-06-23-13-00-27-683_com.abaga129.tekisuto.jpg)
+to do lookups double tap on the floating circle and then ✓ , export to anki using,⬆️